 - Provide a greater opportunity for citizen participation in the affairs of City government, and,

 - Make decisions on matters where the City Council has granted them authority to act.

 Boards and Commission Descriptions

-A five-member board whose members meet on-call, as needed.
+A five-member board, and two alternate members, whose members meet on the second and fourth Wednesday of each month.
 This Board was established to hear appeals on actions taken by an administrative officer or administrative agency of the City relating to ministerial enforcement of the provisions of the Municipal Code.
 The Office of the City Clerk provides staff support, (760) 323-8204.

 A nineteen-member commission whose members meet on the second Wednesday of each month at 8:00 a.m. in the Conference Room on the second floor of the Terminal Building.
 The Commission advises the Council on matters concerning the Palm Springs Airport.
 Included within its scope are the areas of acquisition, development, financing and lease arrangements, present and future operation plans and budget with a profit and loss statement.
 Staff support is provided by the Department of Aviation, (760) 318-3805.

 The Architectural Advisory Committee (AAC) is composed of seven members and appointed by the Planning Commission.
 Each member is required to be a registered voter and resident of Palm Springs with experience in Architecture, Landscape and related fields of Design.
 The one residency exception is that the Licensed Landscape Architect may reside elsewhere in the Coachella Valley.
 The AAC meets on the first and third Monday of every month to review and make recommendations on development applications.